JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### When will Compose Multiplatform become Stable?

-Compose Multiplatform is Stable for Android and desktop, while the iOS platform support is in Beta, and web is in Alpha.
-We are working towards a stable release for both iOS and web platforms, with exact dates to be announced.
+Compose Multiplatform is Stable for Android, iOS, and desktop, while the web platform support is in Alpha.
+We are working towards a stable release for the web platform, with exact dates to be announced.

 For more information on stability statuses, see [Supported platforms](supported-platforms.md).